davegallant/nixos-pi/README.md

 The image can be flashed using the [Raspberry Pi Imager](https://www.raspberrypi.org/blog/raspberry-pi-imager-imaging-utility/) or a simpler tool such as [dd](https://man7.org/linux/man-pages/man1/dd.1.html).

+### SSH

+The default user/password is `nixos/nixos` with SSH enabled.
+Either change the password on initial login, or enable an authorized key and disable the password.

 ## Addtional Resources

 - [NixOS on ARM](https://nixos.wiki/wiki/NixOS_on_ARM#Installation)